 For these tests, each individual was placed alone in one arena as described above.
 After 5 minutes for habituation, I gently poked the animal with a wooden stick until it adopted the fully conglobated position.
 The test ended when the individual abandoned this position.
 All individuals underwent all three tests, with a 24-h resting period in between.
 Every time, the cotton disks were replaced and the arenas were rinsed thoroughly.
 Conglobation behavior in these animals is affected by previous experience (Matsuno and Moriyama, 2012).
-For that reason, the sequence in which the tests involving the different stimuli were conducted was random for each individual (partial results involving solely the first trial can be found as Supplementary Material).
+For that reason, the sequence in which the tests involving the different stimuli were conducted was random for each individual.

 All tests were recorded with a Canon EOS 550D video camera.
 The resulting footages were then studied using the software Tracker v 6.0.8, which allows frame-by-frame analyses.
 Specifically, I measured latency to unroll as the time each individual spent in the conglobated position, by recording the time elapsed since the frame in which this position was adopted until it was abandoned.
-After the tests, the woodlice were sexed, based on the presence of the abdominal pouch-marsupium in the ventral side of the pereion in females after the parturial mold prior to reproduction (Surbida and Wright, 2001; Suzuki, 2002), and released in the same habitat where they had been captured.
+After the tests, the woodlice were sexed, based on the presence of the abdominal pouch in females, and released in the same habitat where they had been captured.